 3. the category of Public services (public authority-to-citizen)

-4. The incentive prize for a ground breaking technology or person.
+4. the incentive award for a ground breaking technology or person.

-From the various entries, the independent expert panel chose the following nominees per category:
+From the various entries, the independent expert panel chose the following nominees per category (listed in arbitrary order):

-During the Dutch National Privacy Conference the nominees presented their projects to the audience in Award pitches.
+During the National Privacy Conference all nominees presented their projects to the audience in Award pitches.
 Thereafter, the Awards were handed out.
-Click HERE for the entire expert panel report (Dutch pdf), which includes participation criteria and explanatory notes on all the nominees and winners.
+Click HERE for the entire expert panel report (pdf in Dutch), which includes participation criteria and explanatory notes on all the nominees and winners.